chronicleprotocol/scribe-chainlinklike/docs/Deployment.md

 # Deployment

-This document describes how to deploy a new `ScribeChainlinkLike` instance via _Chronicle Protocol_'s [`Greenhouse`](https://github.com/chronicleprotocol/greenhouse) contract factory.
+This document describes how to deploy a new `ScribeChainlinkLike` instance.

 ## Environment Variables